kate-gordon/this-changed-me/README.md

 This Changed Me is an application aiming to create an interactive experience with our most memorable moments across media.

+While my passion lies in crafting pixel-perfect front end experiences, I find it valuable to develop a familiarity with backend systems as well.
+For this project, I learned how to connect the server to a React client.

 # Tech Used

 React, MongoDB, Material UI